JvanKatwijk/qt-dab/README.md

 Presets for Qt-DAB, dabMini and dab-2
 ----------------------------------------------------------------------

-A *preset* selector is available to store and retrieve "favorit" services.
+A **preset** selector is available to store and select "favorit" services.
 Note that the services are encoded as "channel:serviceName" pair: it sometimes happens that a service appears in more than one ensemble (as example the "Omroep West" service appears in channels 5B and 8A.)